zhiyingfang2022/llm-d/README.md

 - [**GitHub Issues**](https://github.com/llm-d/llm0d/issues) - Report bugs, request features, or browse existing issues.
 Your feedback helps us improve GuideLLM.
 - [**Subscribe to Updates**](https://...) - Sign up for the latest news, announcements, and updates about GuideLLM, webinars, events, and more.
 - [**Contact Us**](http://...) - Use our contact form for general questions about Neural Magic or GuideLLM.

+## License

+This project is licensed under Apache License 2.0.
+See the LICENSE file for details.